Lawsuits for Injuries from Garage Door Accidents

 What Types of Compensation Are Available for Garage Door Injuries?

-If you suffer a garage door injury, then you may be eligible for compensation for both economic and non-economic damages.
+If you suffer a garage door injury, you may be eligible for compensation for both economic and non-economic damages.

 - Medical expenses,